glenjamin/postgres-skip-locked-surprise/README.md

 bug here, or whether I've overlooked something in the way these concurrent transactions interact.

-The closest thing I've found to an answer for what's going on is that if I remove the requirement that some accounts do not yet have records for `incremental` imports, change the query to use `INNER` joins for both cases, and include the `incr` join in the lock - then I can no longer reproduce the problem.
+The closest thing I've found to an answer for what's going on is that if I remove the requirement that some accounts do not yet have records for imports, change the query to use an `INNER` join, and include the imports table in the lock - then I can no longer reproduce the problem.
 However, I'm unable to follow why this makes a difference.

 ## Running